11ty/11ty-website/docs/languages/javascript.md

 | ------------------- | -------------- | ----------- |
 | `11ty.js`              | `.11ty.js`        | N/A         |

-{% addedin "0.7.0" %} Eleventy supports many different types of JavaScript content that will be parsed as Eleventy templates:
+Eleventy supports many different types of JavaScript content that will be parsed as Eleventy templates:

 ## String